Flower Main Pages

 Calendula is a flower that contains about 20 different variations of annual and perennial herbaceous plants in the daisy family (Asteraceae) that are often known by their common name of marigold.
 They are native to southwestern Asia, western Europe and the Mediterranean.
 Other plants are also known as marigolds, such as corn marigold, desert marigold, marsh marigold, and plants of the genus Tagetes.
-The genus name Calendula is a modern Latin diminutive of calendae, meaning “little calendar”.
-The most commonly cultivated and used member of the genus is the pot marigold (Calendula officinalis).
-Popular herbal and cosmetic products named ‘calendula’ invariably derive from C. officinalis.
+The genus name Calendula is a modern Latin diminutive of calendae, meaning… Read the rest

 The Sunflower, or Helianthus, is a genus of plants with about 70 species and resides in the family Asteraceae.
 It is know for its vibrant beauty and striking colors, along with its symmetry.
 All sunflowers are native to North America, with the exception of 3 species that reside within South America.
 The domesticated sunflower, also know as H. annus, is the most familiar and popular of the species, and is an annual.
-There are perennial versions of sunflowers, but they are quite invasive, and grow rapidly do to the high amount of seeds the flower heads produce.
-Sunflowers can be quite tall, up to 10 ft, and bear one or more flower heads of varying colors (Yellow, Red, Chocolate, mixed, etc.).
+There are… Read the rest

 Dahlia is a perennial plant native to Mexico; bushy, tuberous, herbaceous and revered for their amazing beauty.
 A member of the Asteraceae (or Compositae), dicotyledonous plants, related species include the Sunflower, Daisy, Chrysanthemum, and Zinnia.
 There are 42 species of dahlia, with hybrids commonly grown as garden plants.
-Flower forms are variable, with one head per stem; these can be as small as 2″/5cm in diameter or up to 12″/ 30cm (The dinner plate variety).
+Flower forms are variable, with one head per stem; these can be as small as 2″/5cm in diameter or up to 12″/ 30cm (The dinner plate… Read the rest

 Hydrangea is a genus of 70+ species of beautiful flowering plants native to southern and eastern Asia and the